-Lachesis is the “mother” of the trio and thus oftentimes depicted as an older woman.
+Lachesis is the “mother” of the trio and is thus oftentimes depicted as an older woman.
 She was not so time-worn as Atropos, but not as youthful as Clotho.
 In art, she would be oftentimes shown wielding a measuring rod that would be held up to a length of thread.

-After the cut was made, a mortal’s soul was then lead to the Underworld by a psychopomp.
+After the cut was made, a mortal’s soul was then led to the Underworld by a psychopomp.
 From their judgment onwards, the soul would be sent to Elysium, the Asphodel Meadows, or to the Fields of Punishment.

 “…the blind Fury with th’abhorred shears…slits the thin-spun life…”